 Deval has provided philanthropists with intelligent investment strategies directing over INR 100 crores into the Indian social sector over the past 14 years.
 He incubated the Indian Philanthropy Forum mobilising over 250 members who are driving the philanthropy agenda in India.
 He also initiated India’s largest collaborative giving a platform, Dasra Giving Circles, which combines in-depth research, funding and managerial support enabling 15 – 30x scale.
 Deval has also written articles for esteemed publications such as Business India and Alliance Magazine and has been quoted in media channels like Times of India, The Economic Times, Hindustan Times, Mint, Bloomberg TV and NDTV.

 Rajeev Dubey is the President (Group HR, Corporate Services & After-Market) & Member of the Group Executive Board, Mahindra & Mahindra Ltd. He is Chairman of Mahindra Insurance Brokers and First Choice Services and serves on the Boards of several Group companies.
-He is also Chairman of the CSR Council.
+He is the Chairman of the CSR Council also.

 Rajeev joined Mahindra & Mahindra Ltd. in January 2004 after a career spanning 29 years in the Tata Group.
 He studied Economics at Delhi University, and at the Delhi School of Economics, and then went on to do his MBA at the Yale School of Management, USA, as a J N Tata scholar, where he was selected as a Distinguished Alumnus of the School.